openedx/xblock-drag-and-drop-v2/README.md

 -----

 The Drag and Drop XBlock features an interactive editor.
-Add the Drag and Drop component to a lesson, then click the 'Edit' button.
+Add the Drag and Drop component to a lesson, then click the `EDIT` button.

 ![Edit view](https://raw.githubusercontent.com/edx-solutions/xblock-drag-and-drop-v2/5ff71f56ba454c66d8f2749bc1d55d5f1df3b792/doc/img/edit-view.png)

-In the first step, you can set some basic properties of the component, such as the title, question text that rendered above the background image, the introduction feedback (shown initially) and the final feedback (shown after the student successfully completes the drag and drop problem).
+In the first step, you can set some basic properties of the component, such as the title, the question text to render above the background image, the introductory feedback (shown initially) and the final feedback (shown after the student successfully completes the drag and drop problem).